rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 ### How will I report my work as a RFF?
 Fellows will be required to write a brief report each quarter, and participate in a catch-up call with a member of the Rust Foundation staff team.
 At the end of the Fellowship year, RFFs will write a brief blog post about their experience for publication on the Rust Foundation website.

-### I can’t commit to dedicating 20 hours of time to Rust every month, is that going to be a problem?
-While we expect Fellows to spend an average of 20 hours per month on the program, we understand that schedules vary over the course of a year and the program will accommodate this reality as needed.

-### I currently dedicate a significant amount of time to Rust, if I become a fellow do I have to increase the number of hours I spend working on it?
-No. If you are already spending 20 or more hours a month working on the Rust project, then no additional hours will be necessary.
-We encourage Fellows to limit the additional amount of time they spend working on the project to help achieve a healthy work-life balance.

 ### If I become a Fellow, will any information about me be published publicly?
 We will publish a brief biography of you on the Rust Foundation website, along with any public social media/other relevant links that you are willing to share.
 If you would rather we use your online alias in place of your legal name, please let us know.
 While our preference is to publish a picture of you, we will also accept an avatar as an alternative.